 Where To Stay in Siena, Italy

-Quite possibly the Best Hotel in Siena, Palazzetto Rosso is located right in the middle of the old town.
-The hotel features rooms with Siena views and comfortable beds – plus they offer breakfast.
-Check rates for your stay!
+Quite possibly the best hotel in Siena, Palazzetto Rosso is located right in the middle of the old town.
+The property features rooms with views and comfortable beds – plus they offer breakfast.

-With a top location and exceptional service, guests rave that I Merli di Ada is the best hotel in Siena.
-The historic building has been updated with all the modern conveniences, plus they offer breakfast and bicycle rentals.
-Check availability!
+With a top location and exceptional service, guests also rave about I Merli di Ada.
+The historic building has been updated with modern conveniences, plus breakfast and bicycle rentals!

 Interested in sleeping in a castle in Siena?
-While Hotel Palazzo di Valli is not in the center, the hilltop hotel occupies an 18th century villa and is surrounded by a lush garden.
-One of the best boutique hotels in Siena, the property gets rave reviews.
-Check it out!
+While Hotel Palazzo di Valli is not in the center, it occupies an 18th century villa and is surrounded by a lush garden!

 What To Pack for Siena